Skip to main content

 Scatterbox packaging box

-Winning Project (Tie): Keero Cricket Protein Noodles by Ethan Woronko
+Ethan's Project: Keero Cricket Protein Noodles

 Packaging designed for s fictitious company Keero, producing sustainable cricket protein noodles made with simple ingredients.
 The packaging is representative of the brands ideals, keeping it minimum both in material and design.
 The package window and colours makes the type and shape of the noodles easily identifiable and the packages also provides educational information about cricket protein and how best to cook it.